Roeland54/SMA-Energy-Meter-emulator/sma/DOCS.md

   "energyIn": 5000.603, // consumed energy in kWh "energyOut": 2000.707, // produced energy in Kwh "destinationAddresses": [
-    // optional ip-addresses to send the packets to.
-Default behaviour uses multicast.
+    "192.168.1.34" // ip-address(es) to send the packets to.
+This should be the ip of the inverter.
+If you leave this emtpy then multicast will be used. (multicast is not confirmed to work yet)
   ]
 }
 ```